-As part of its Master Plan, still in development as of this writing, GWP intends to conduct a system inventory that includes a system-wide inspection of its poles, streetlights, vaults, and all equipment and assets connected to, or contained within, these assets.
+As part of its Master Plan, GWP conducts a system inventory that includes a system-wide inspection of its poles, streetlights, vaults, and all equipment and assets connected to, or contained within, these assets.
 GWP funding and capital improvement priorities will be adjusted, based upon the results of these inspections, to replace and harden equipment and assets that are flagged as requiring replacement.
-This system-wide assessment will commence in 2020, as conducted by a qualified, contracted engineering firm that will formally inspect and assess of all overhead and underground assets.
-As assets are inspected, GWP will remediate based upon these inspection results and will issue work orders to address any problems that were observed: replace poles, repair equipment, etc. The completed inspection report will establish a baseline condition assessment of system assets; this program will establish the new inspection program going forward, and GWP staff will conduct all subsequent assessments as part of an on-going inspection program, consistent with the requirements of GO 95 and GO 165.
+This system-wide inspection program commenced in November of 2022, by a qualified, contracted engineering firm that will formally inspect and assess of all overhead and underground assets.
+As assets are inspected, GWP will remediate based upon these inspection results and will issue work orders to address any problems that were observed: replace poles, repair equipment, etc. The completed inspection report will establish a baseline condition assessment of system assets; this program will establish the new inspection program going forward, and GWP staff will conduct all subsequent assessments as part of an ongoing inspection program, consistent with the requirements of GO 95 and GO 165.